Theories

 Wishful thinking

-Bill is a very happy person.
+Imagine that you have a friend (let’s call him Bill) who is a very happy person.
 One day you talk to him, and you ask him why he is always so happy.
 He pulls you aside and whispers: “It’s because I am rich!”
 You are surprised, because Bill doesn’t look particularly rich, and from what you can tell, he seems to possess only a single pair of trousers.
-You ask “What do you mean, you are rich?”.
-Bill whispers: “I believe that I have a treasure hidden in my garden!”.
+You ask: “What do you mean, you are rich?”
+Bill whispers: “I believe that I have a treasure hidden in my garden!”
 You say that this is great, and you ask him whether he checked.
 He says no, he didn’t check.
 You ask then why he believes he has a treasure in the garden if he didn’t even check.
-Bill replies: “Would you want to be poor?”.You are perplexed.
+Bill replies: “Would you want to be poor?”You are perplexed.
 From the fact that Bill does not want to be poor, it does not follow that there is a treasure in his garden.
 Such a rule is just plain wrong, meaning that it produces conclusions that do not correspond to reality.
-Such thinking is called “wishful thinking”.
-As we will discuss, it has played a role in the popularity of religions as well: Sometimes people believe something merely because they want it to be true.
+Such thinking is called wishful thinking.
+Absurd as such thinking may seem, it plays a role in the popularity of religions as well: People believe in something (like the afterlife, the power of prayer, or a supposed ultimate justice) merely because they want it to be true.

 Happy thinking